The city of Millbrook, Alabama sits 9 miles northwest of state capital Montgomery.

 The monument which opened in April 2018, was constructed near the city site where slaves were once auctioned at market.

 The memorial represents all the US counties where racial terror lynchings took place between the years of 1877 and 1950 and includes 805 hanging steel rectangles representing coffins for each victim.

 It’s a moving memorial displaying dark times in Alabama and the United States, and one which hopes to continue to raise awareness about racial equality in the future.

 When you have visited the National Memorial for Peace and Justice, a great place to continue your journey is at the nearby Legacy Museum.

 The 11,000 square foot museum showcases the history of racial inequality and highlights contemporary issues through video, exhibits, first-person accounts and dioramas.

-In one moving exhibit, you can experience what it was like to be auctioned off as a slave and see how adults and children were affected during this process.
+In one moving exhibit, which really impressed me, you can experience what it was like to be auctioned off as a slave and see how adults and children were affected during this process.